SalmonellaIIB/single-cell-tutorials/README.md

 ## Other tutorials
-[Scanpy in R](https://theislab.github.io/scanpy-in-R/#content) a combination of R and scanpy startegies.
+[Scanpy in R](https://theislab.github.io/scanpy-in-R/#content) a combination of scanpy and R strategies.

 ## Contact